bs-va/encre-css/README.md

 <div class="notification">
   <div class="notification-header">
     <div class="app-icon"></div>
-    A new Javascript library was released!
+    A new Javascript library has been released!
   </div>
   <div class="notification-body">
-    The library <code>react</code> was just released, did you know it?
+    The library <code>react</code> has just been released, did you know it?
     It is <i>a JavaScript library for creating user interfaces</i>.
   </div>
   <div class="notification-footer">